Career Development for PhDs

 PhD graduates have many career options.
-According to a 2016 survey of Northeastern’s PhD students, 56 percent seek careers outside academia—in business, industry, government, health services, and the nongovernmental and not-for-profit sectors.
+According to a 2016 survey of Northeastern’s PhD students, over 50 percent seek careers outside academia—in business, industry, government, health services, and the nongovernmental and not-for-profit sectors.

 - Science Magazine — on preparing for a post-PhD career

 - Science Magazine — the career special issue